danjohnson3141/Jekyll-Test/App-&-Navigation/GET-messages-user_search-query.md

 <!-- --- title: GET /messages/user_search/:query -->

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+This is route to search for other users that the active user are able to message.
+The actual functionality of the search function is still under development, but the general methodology of this route should remain fairly static.

 =
 ####Authentication:

-Declare what authentications are required
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 ####Parameters:

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+:query, simple text passed in

 =
 ####Response: